egeersu/LSTMN/README.md

 	inference

-weights: model weights can be used via Knet.load()
+weights.txt: model weights can be downloaded through the links provided and used via Knet.load()

 	lstm46.jld2